In Video Games

 - Two Artix Entertainment minigames Ninja Shadow Adventure and Undead Assault.
 In these Web Games you can buy weapons that will increase the amount of gold you receive from killing monsters.

-- The Broker specialist in the Disgaea series can be put in a piece of equipment, and increases the money you gain from defeating enemies by up to three times per specialist.
+- The Broker specialist in the Disgaea series can be put in a piece of equipment, increasing the money you gain from defeating enemies by up to three times per specialist.

 - An item called "Dwarven Merchant's Belt" in Dragon Age: Origins gives you a +5% bonus to monetary gains.